Skip to Content

 Actually, to be fair, we should probably revisit Mazatlan to see what it’s like now.
 It’s been years since we were last there.

-We hear Mazatlan today is a charming colonial town, with cobblestone streets lined with brightly colored buildings housing shops and restaurants.
+We hear Mazatlan today is actually quite a charming colonial town, with cobblestone streets lined with brightly colored buildings housing shops and restaurants.

 Other attractions include Mazatlan Aquarium, where you can learn about animal life in the local area.
 (Hello manta rays and sea lions!)

-You might also want to catch a show at El Clavadista (The Diver), where professional divers jump from a rock at sunset.
+You might also want to catch a show at El Clavadista (The Diver) to watch professional divers jump from a rock at sunset.

 From Mazatlan, you can also take a boat out to uninhabited Isla Venados (Deer Island).
 Part of an Ecological Reserve and Refuge Area, it’s popular for snorkeling and beach activities.